puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.

-For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`.
+For example, to run all validations on the `lib` directory only, run `pdk validate lib/`.

 {:.concept}
 ### Unit testing modules